Skip to content

 He wept, and in the reflection of his tears I saw he saw me.

-he calls me a good mother,
+a good mother,

-a good wife,
+a good cook,

-a good cook.
+a good wife.”